ymz-ncnk/musgo/README.md

   }
 }
 ```
 More advanced usage you can find at https://github.com/ymz-ncnk/musgotest.

 When encoding multiple values, it is impractical to create a new buffer each
-time.
-It takes too long.
+time, it takes too long.
 Instead, you can use the same buffer for each Marshal:
 ```go
 ...
 buf := make([]byte, FixedLength)